-The Victorian Clinical Council provides leadership and independent advice on how to make the health system safer and strengthen the quality of care.
+The Victorian Clinical Council was established to provide leadership and independent advice on how to make the health system safer and strengthen the quality of care.

-Established in early 2017, the council considers systems-level issues identified by council members and provides a forum for the Department of Health and Human Services and Safer Care Victoria to source advice on policy issues.
+Operating from 2017 to 2020, the council considered systems-level issues identified by council members and provided a forum for the Department of Health and Human Services and Safer Care Victoria to source advice on policy issues.

-The council has a broad membership of around 70 people that reflects the patient journey through Victoria’s primary, community and acute healthcare services and the intersection between health and human services.
+The council had a broad membership of around 70 people that reflected the patient journey through Victoria’s primary, community and acute healthcare services and the intersection between health and human services.

-The consumer members actively inform the objectives and content for each council meeting, providing critical insight into the lived experience of being a patient or carer.
+The consumer members actively informed the objectives and content for each council meeting, providing critical insight into the lived experience of being a patient or carer.

 The council met regularly to consider specific topics.
 A final report is available on the contribution of the Victorian Clinical Council which provides an overview of the council, its key achievements and a summary of advice and outcomes.